Semantics meets attractiveness: Choice by salience: A testable model of salience

 \subsection{\bf Numerical estimates}

-Here we show that the rationalization by the linear model of salience is rather selective, even for a small number of items.
+Here we show that linear salience yields a selective choice model, even when the number of items in the ground set is rather small.
 To that end, we evaluate the fraction of RLS choices for some sizes of the ground set.
-All estimates are obtained by using the techniques described in \cite{GiarlottaPetraliaWatson2021}: we refer the reader to that paper for details.
+All estimates are obtained by using the techniques introduced in \cite{GiarlottaPetraliaWatson2022a}, and specifically analyzed in~\citet{GiarlottaPetraliaWatson2022b}: we refer the reader to those papers for details.